mohamedi01/ee109/Final-Project/docs/submissions/FinalReport.md

 Offload the entire log-Mel spectrogram pipeline to an FPGA, enabling real-time, low-power speech preprocessing for edge AI.
 We modularized the DSP stack in both software (Python) and hardware (Spatial/FPGA), validated correctness, and analyzed performance and resource tradeoffs.

 **Key challenges addressed:**
-- Matching Whisper's reference pipeline (quantization, STFT, Mel, log, scaling)
-- Achieving high accuracy with fixed-point hardware
-- Efficient memory and compute resource usage on FPGA
+We faced three primary challenges: matching the precise behavior of Whisper’s reference DSP pipeline, maintaining high accuracy with fixed-point hardware implementations, and ensuring efficient use of FPGA resources.
+These informed both our software modularization and our hardware design choices.

 **Applications:**
-- On-device voice assistants
-- Medical/wearable devices
-- Edge AI/IoT speech interfaces
+This work has practical implications for applications like smart voice assistants, medical wearables, and embedded speech interfaces in IoT devices, all of which benefit from low-latency, low-power DSP.

 **GitHub Repository:**
 The code of the project can be found at the following [GitHub Repo](https://github.com/mohamedi01/ee109/tree/main/Final-Project).
 The `README.md` and `docs/architecture.md` files describe how to set up the requirements, run the different parts of the code, and outline the high-level architecture.